-- Kids with hemiplegia often have a smaller foot on one side and require two different sized shoes when not wearing their orthotic.
+- You may have to buy two sizes.
+Kids with hemiplegia often have a smaller foot on one side and require two different sized shoes when not wearing their orthotic.
 Sometimes the orthotic will make up the foot size difference and you can buy one pair of shoes.

-- Ask your orthotist if it’s okay to pull the insole out of the shoe to make room for the brace.
+- You may need to pull the insole out for a better fit.
+Ask your orthotist if it’s okay to pull the insole out of the shoe to make room for the brace.
+This is especially important if your child has a leg length difference.

-- Nordstrom Department Store will sell you a left and a right shoe which are different sizes.
-You only pay for one pair of shoes.
+- Nordstrom Department Store will sell a left and a right shoe in different sizes and you’ll only pay for one pair of shoes.

 - Brooks brand will sell you two different sizes of shoes for the price of one pair plus an additional $30.
 You order from a local store that sells Brooks, usually a Runner’s store, and they have the shoes shipped to their store.
 You can’t order two different sizes directly from Brooks.